robertjchristian/MRC/MRC39.md

 **Decision Tree:**
 - Is there a real architecture issue to address?
 Yes or No. **Clearly Yes.**
 - If yes, then what is the best mechanism to address the issue. **Time is the only objective function proposed.**
-- What should the incentive be to delay MOR claims over time? **The Dilution Rate based Power Multiple is the only objective function proposed.**
+- What should the incentive be to delay MOR claims over time? **The Dilution Rate based Power Factor is the only objective function proposed.**
 - How long should the Delay function be set for? **TBD Why Not The Entire Supply Curve?**

-## Dependencies: None.
+## Dependencies:
+None.

-## New Weights Requested: 30,000 Weights
+## New Weights Requested:
+30,000 Weights

-## Existing Weights: None.
+## Existing Weights:
+None.

 ## Deliverables: Smart Contract Updates
 The Distribution Smart Contract specifically with have a the two functions added.
-1. MOR Time Delay function (restrict MOR claims during certain block heights).
+1. MOR Staking function (delay MOR claims during certain UTCsecond heights).
-2. Power Multiple calculation (update MOR reward calculation).
+2. Power Factor Added To MOR Reward Calculation.

 ## Qualification:
 Same open source developers that developed the Morpheus Smart Contracts thus far.